Serencp

 Architecture

-The script connects to the VM serial console as a client and provides a Unix socket server at /tmp/serial_VM_NAME.
+The script connects to the VM serial console as a client and provides two Unix socket servers: one for input at /tmp/serial_${VM_NAME}.in and one for output at /tmp/serial_${VM_NAME}.out.
 It supports both an internal Unix socket client mode and automatic terminal spawning.
 The MCP server handles JSON-RPC commands and replies via MCP-compliant notifications.

 Internal Unix Socket Client Mode